ananthakumaran/paisa/docs/getting-started/tutorial.md

 1. `paisa/paisa.yaml` file inside User Documents folder.

-If it can't find the configuration file, it will create a default configuration file name `paisa/paisa.yaml` inside User Documents folder.
+If it can't find the configuration file, it will create a default configuration file named `paisa/paisa.yaml` inside User Documents folder.
 The default configuration is tuned for Indians, users from other countries would have to change the `default_currency` and `locale`.
 Check the [configuration](../reference/config.md) reference for details.